 Now, It’s Time to Fly

 These 10 tips should be enough to help you stave off any airborne illness on your next flight.
-Better yet, with proper sleep, hydration, and germ-fighting tactics, you might feel better than ever when you step off the plane and into vacation — and that’s the way every getaway should start.
+Better yet, with proper sleep, hydration, and germ-fighting tactics, you might feel better than ever when you step off the plane and into a vacation —and that’s the way every getaway should start.

 Are you on Pinterest?
 Pin these for later read!